Glossary

 Churn is the frequency at which series become idle.

-A series become idle once it’s not exported anymore by the monitored targets.
-Typically, series become idle when the monitored target itself disappear (eg. the process or node gets terminated).
+A series becomes idle once it’s not exported anymore by the monitored targets.
+Typically, series become idle when the monitored target itself disappears (eg. the process or node gets terminated).

 Flushing